williaz/TechRefresher/WWW.md

+- [] Security
+  - SSL certificates protect data in transit between users and the websites they are connected to

 ### Intro
 - **Internet** is a huge collection of coumputers connected in a communications network
   - network of networks <= local network